sc-voice/ms-dpd/README.md

 ### @sc-voice/ms-dpd
-MS-DPD: A JavaScript library for searching
+MS-DPD: A multilingual JavaScript library for searching a condensed version of the
 [Digital Pali Dictionary](https://digitalpalidictionary.github.io/titlepage.html)

 ### Command Line